thorning/node-mailchimp/README.md

 })
 ```

-seemless batch calls, with polling and unpacking of results
+seamless batch calls, with polling and unpacking of results

 ```javascript
 mailchimp.batch([